 Rules on borrowing have been relaxed since the introduction of the Prudential Code in April 2004.
-There has also been a change to government support in that support for assumed new borrowing is no longer provided via the revenue support grant but has instead been replaced by a specific capital grant (Regional Housing Pot) that is not ring fenced to any particular use.
 As a consequence, any new borrowing taken out is now known as unsupported borrowing.
 This effectively means that the Council can borrow as much as it wishes to pay for its capital programme, providing that repayments are affordable and can be met from the Council's revenue budget.